lukmanr/CLVPipelines/pipelines/README.md

 The below diagram depicts the workflow implemented by the batch predict pipeline.
 ![Batch predict](/images/predict.jpg)

-1. Load sales transactions from Cloud Storage to a  BigQuery staging table.
+1. Load historical sales transactions from Cloud Storage to a  BigQuery staging table.
 If the data are already in BigQuery this step is skipped.
+1. Prepare a BigQuery query.
+The query is generated from a query template and runtime arguments passed to the pipeline.
-1. Execute a BigQuery query to create features from the sales transactions.
+1. Execute a BigQuery query to create features from the historical sales transactions.
 The engineered features are stored in a BigQuery table.
 1. Invoke AutoML Tables Batch Predict service to score the data.
 1. AutoML Tables Batch Predict stores resulting predictions in either GCS or BigQuery